bhiln/CarND-Vehicle-Detection/hilnbrand_writeup.md

 All in all, I really enjoyed this project and I will continue to tune the code until I have a nice vehicle detector.

+UPDATE: After many attempts of tuning to find all cars in all locations on the current road, I found that using SVC using the rfb kernel rather than LinearSVC works better, as it is a more precise classification, rather than linear.
+This improved accuracy substantially, but runs significantly slower.
+My next steps would be to work on simplifying the algorithm and making it more efficient to run faster, fast enough to run in real time.